-The Plan includes all employees of non-bargaining units of the Company and eligible subsidiaries, who have completed 90 consecutive days of employment.
+The Plan includes all employees of the Company and eligible subsidiaries, who have completed 90 consecutive days of employment.
+Beginning unit members who have bargained for other coverage are excluded.
 Effective January 1, 2014, unless otherwise notified by the Company, employees of an acquired business of the Company may commence participating in the Plan upon the one year anniversary of the acquisition.

 The Plan requires 1,000 hours of service and last day of the year employment for discretionary contributions, but not for safe harbor matching contributions.
+There are exceptions to these two requirements for those who have retired on or after age 60, or who died or were permanently disabled during the year.